ItsWedsMyDuds/GRAFR/README.md

 - The program doesn't work with files that were pushed through labelimg (it changes the XML)
 - TestFiles5 = 20181112505
     - There are 2067 total files excluding data and emptyrgb.png

+- Updated Confidence plotter to export a file confidences.csv which contains the non-redundant percentages of confidences which MovingAveragePlotter can use directly